 Now if you uninstalled and deleted the plugin after making that transition over to CP, would you simply install a latest version of the plugin?
 And if yes, could you please send the URL for it again (I think it was at at Git but I don’t have it bookmarked).

-Yes, here is the link to the latest version of the plugin: link will download zip.
+Yes, here is the link to the latest version of the plugin: release.